-When you sign up for the Schoolin’ Swag free resource library, you will get a link and password to the library; we add new items to the library each month.
+When you sign up for the Schoolin’ Swag free resource library, you will get a link and password to the library, we are adding to the library each month with new items.
 You will also get a bi-weekly newsletter email to keep you up to date on what we have going on.

 This post may contain affiliate or referral links, including Amazon affiliate links.
 As always, I will never recommend a product that I don’t believe in, and you will never be charged more for purchasing through our links.
 It does help pay for the costs associated with the blog.